GrimmSnark/Image_analysis_fiji/README.md

 # Image_analysis_fiji
-Anaylsis scripts utlised for mouse connectivty paper
+Anaylsis scripts utilised for mouse connectivty paper

-This package of ImageJ/Fiji macros is designed to allow the user to quatify flourescent tracing photomicrographs and compare the connectivty between multiple regions in the brain
+This package of ImageJ/Fiji macros is designed to allow the user to quatify fluorescent tracing photomicrographs and compare the connectivty between multiple regions in the brain

-Lines in the startupmacro file should be added to the startup macro file in your ImageJ/Fiji macro folder .ijm files should be copied into that folder as well
+Lines in the startupmacroaddendum should be added to the local startup macro file in your ImageJ/Fiji macro folder .ijm files numbered 1-4 should be copied into that folder as well

 Workflow should proceed with: